 - When I was living in Pakistan, sometimes I had to go out to give my measurements so that my clothes may be stitched.
 Once a male was doing my measurements.
 He had a long beard so he seemed religious.
 I thought of him as a protective figure because he seemed nice and he smiled a lot.
 While doing my measurements, he inappropriately touched me in a sensitive area.
 I got so scared because I was just a teenager; I got pretty numb after this so I never complained to my female relative who was also present at this shop.
 According to Mudaser Kazi’s article “93% of Pakistani women experience sexual violence“.

 - Later in Canada, I was raped by a Buddhist male who was Islamophobic and woman-hater.
 He is still free because he got away by confusing and scaring me.
 He is still alive because I believe that the Canadian system has mostly failed colored women, which is why I am not filing a report against him on purpose.
 Doing so would be a waste of time.
 Furthermore, by the time, I finished my healing process and came to terms with all of this, it was already too late.
-Canadian Justice System can always allow the charges to be stayed because I would have reported too late (Jordan Application).
+Canadian Justice System can always allow drop the charges because I would have reported too late (Jordan Application).
 Its not my fault because it takes time to come to terms about all of this.
 The current Justice System isn’t very open towards this because they are ignoring things like “impact of Stockholm Syndrome”—watch movie “Because We Are Girls” and listen to the video from article “Video: Surrey sister react to stayed charges in sex assault case profiled in doc movie” to see what I mean.
 This is why, I am writing a book called “She: The Mirror“.
 I stopped communicating with him once I became okay enough to read into the entire situation.
 I even changed my city to get away from this person.
-I also got some personal information about him by performing the “Good Cop, Bad Cop” routine with him.
+I also got some personal information about him by asking him questions.
 He calls himself “The Devil”; and, I believe that men like him roam Canada freely because Canada allows them to live.
 I got away with extracting some information from him as well as a confession, which is going to get published in this book.

 - Once while walking inside a Canadian park, I was almost kidnapped by two Black men.
 They brought a car to lure me in.
 One of them intimidated me by inviting me to come to tea with him.
 Within seconds, the second guy brought a car while the first man kept nagging me in a high voice.
 I did not run; instead, I opened my cellphone and started talking to an imaginary friend.
 As soon as I felt better, I started running because I felt that he was going to jump at me from the back.